pricemi115/grumptechgaragedoor/README.md

 # GrumpTech Garage Door
 ----------------------
-A plug-in component for [Homebridge](https://github.com/nfarina/homebridge "GitHub link") that provides control and status of one or more garage doors using a Raspberry PI. _(some assembly required.)_
+A plug-in component for [Homebridge](https://github.com/nfarina/homebridge "GitHub link") that provides control and status of one or more garage doors using a Raspberry PI. _(some assembly required)_

 To provide some measure of security, preventing unintended opening/closing of the doors, a _software_ lock will prevent control of the door.
 The lock is enabled by default and the state of the lock is not preserved between sessions.